Smart Spending

 To find and cancel unused subscriptions, audit your bank and credit card statements, use a subscription tracking app like Rocket Money or Trim, then cancel each service directly through its account settings or your device’s app store.
 Most people discover 2–4 forgotten subscriptions averaging $219 per year in wasted spending.
 As of July 2025, new FTC rules make cancellation easier than ever.

 Finding and canceling unused subscriptions is one of the fastest ways to recover lost money from your budget.
-As of July 2025, the average American spends $91 per month on subscription services according to Forbes Advisor’s subscription spending research — yet consistently underestimates that figure by nearly half.
-Tackling unused subscriptions cancel routines can free up real money without requiring any sacrifice in lifestyle.
+The average American spends $91 per month on subscription services according to Forbes Advisor’s subscription spending research, yet consistently underestimates that figure by nearly half.
+Tackling unused subscriptions can free up real money without requiring any sacrifice in lifestyle.

-The timing matters now more than ever.
-The FTC’s “Click-to-Cancel” rule, which took effect in May 2025, legally requires companies to make cancellation as easy as signup — meaning the industry has fewer tricks to trap you.
+Timing matters more now than it did even a year ago.
+The FTC’s “Click-to-Cancel” rule, which took effect in May 2025, legally requires companies to make cancellation as easy as signup, meaning the industry has fewer tricks to trap you.
 The subscription economy itself has exploded, with services now covering everything from streaming and software to snack boxes and car washes, making accidental charges easier to accumulate than ever before.

-This guide is for anyone who suspects money is quietly draining from their accounts every month without their awareness.
+This guide is for anyone who suspects money is quietly draining from their accounts every month.
 By following the steps below, you will know exactly what you are paying for, have tools to track it going forward, and be equipped to cancel anything that no longer serves you.

 Key Takeaways